 The total future water demand assumes that everything within the GAB builds out according to the adopted land use plan.
 If this were to occur, the total future water supply demand for the Mount Airy system would be 1,189,000 gpd.
-These demand estimates do not reflect factors unique to this individual municipal system that may have been considered in the capacity management plan (CMP) worksheet calculations and figures presented in the next table, "Mount Airy Water Supply Capacity Currently Available for Existing and Future Growth."
+These demand estimates do not reflect factors unique to this individual municipal system that may have been considered in the next table, "Mount Airy Water Supply Capacity Currently Available for Existing and Future Growth."